Posted on 27th September '16 in MAP Monitoring - Comments

 Who doesn’t want to maintain profit margins?

 Introducing and proactively enforcing your MAP policy indicates your long-term commitment and investment to your seller network.
-Often times, brands forget that their sellers are their customers.
+Oftentimes, brands forget that their sellers are their customers.
 Customers are the blood to your business, and anything other than putting your customers first will cause some major headaches down the road.

 Just like any relationship, you need to put in the effort to strengthen your partnership - it’s not a one-sided thing.
 By simply saying “hey, we have you in mind 24/7”, you’re giving your sellers the confidence and reassurance that they will have adequate margins to invest in and educate themselves.
 In turn, they can advocate and sell your products with the right professionalism and competence.
 It’s a rub-their-back, rub-your-back kind of deal.

-If you aren’t protecting your brand image and value, you’re destroying it.
 You’ve put in the blood, sweat, money, and tears to make, produce, and market your product and build up a brand name.
 Yet, it only takes a few sellers to take it all away.

 Your financial success depends on your ability to recoup a healthy profit.
 Savvy sellers understand that they must maintain their profit margins to benefit from the groundwork that you’ve done.
-A MAP policy insures that your sellers follow best practices and avoid eroding the your brand’s position within the market, so everyone in your network can win.
+A MAP policy ensures that your sellers follow best practices and avoid eroding your brand’s position within the market, so everyone in your network can win.

 Just like any team, your brand equity is only as strong as the weakest link within your business.
 Sometimes, breaking up with bad sellers is your best bet.

-WHEN TO GET OUTSIDE HELP If your business is growing, you might be reluctant to invest in MAP policy monitoring software and services from an outside provider.
+If your business is growing, you might be reluctant to invest in MAP policy monitoring software and services from an outside provider.
 Third-party MAP compliance is increasingly affordable, however, at moderate cost to your small- or medium-sized business and scalable as you grow your market share.
 Make sure you find a company that meets all your monitoring requirements.
-MAP violators cost you big time.
-In addition to wasting any money you've provided to fund an advertising restriction, lack of MAP policy compliance sends a bad message to consumers.
-If your end users come to believe your product is only worth a deeply discounted price, they will never pay more.

-WHAT TO LOOK FOR IN MAP COMPLIANCE Once your brand is out there in the marketplace, you want to monitor all elements of its image.
-That includes how much it costs.
-After all, your ideal price point is a number carefully chosen to appeal to your target market.
-An unauthorized price slash by a retailer can appeal to an entirely different demographic, damaging your marketing strategy.
-That's one major reason manufacturers implement MAP policies.
 Fortunately, with third-party MAP monitoring, you do not have to spend hours scouring e-commerce sites or searching for online versions of paper flyers to confirm whether resellers are keeping up with their obligations.
 MAP monitoring can be done through a cloud-based, software as a service (SaaS) platform.
 The right partner can search for violators and inform them of a breach, and a comprehensive database can track seller history, so you know who is repeatedly trying to get around the MAP agreement.

-TAKE ACTION MAP Pricing policies are an excellent tool to help you manage and maintain your product brand.
+MAP Pricing policies are an excellent tool to help you manage and maintain your product brand.
 Compliance should not be a headache.
 Contact us to learn how Trade Vitality can give you the benefit of MAP enforcement for a modest investment, and maximize your business returns.

 HUNGRY FOR MORE?

 It’s the bread and butter to every successful MAP policy: a consistent, repeatable process.
-Catch our second post of this two-part series where we dive into the how to start MAP monitoring in 30 days.
+Catch our second post of this two-part series where we dive into how to start MAP monitoring in 30 days.